ajzeller/sanity-plugin-dark-theme-blue/README.md

 sanity install dark-theme
 ```

-See the Sanity.io documentation for more information about [styling the Studio](https://www.sanity.io/docs/styling), or explore the [full list of variables](https://github.com/sanity-io/sanity/tree/master/packages/%40sanity/base/src/styles/variables) on GitHub.
+See the official documentation for more information about [styling the Studio](https://www.sanity.io/docs/styling), or explore the [full list of variables](https://github.com/sanity-io/sanity/tree/master/packages/%40sanity/base/src/styles/variables) on GitHub.